 Arlia and DoubleBlue’s marketing chief, Catherine Vaughn, discussed the planned fund with 20-plus investors at Context Summits’ “Miami 2019” conference last week in Miami Beach.

 DoubleBlue Argentina Specialty Finance Strategy will charge a management fee of 0.75% on committed capital and 1.5% on invested capital.
 DoubleBlue would keep 20% of profits after limited partners receive an 8% preferred return.

 Arlia founded DoubleBlue in 2015 as a fund-of-funds operation.
 The firm still runs a multi-manager vehicle dubbed DoubleBlue Partners Fund with about $50 million under management.

-He previously was a senior vice president at GE Money, a consumer-finance behemoth that invested $200 billion in 55 countries at its peak.
+He previously was a vice president at GE Money, a consumer-finance behemoth that invested $200 billion in 55 countries at its peak.
 After that, he occupied a senior investment post at GE Asset Management, the company’s pension.
 In that role, he oversaw a $4.5 billion portfolio of hedge funds and private equity funds, while also managing direct debt and equity investments in Latin America.

 DoubleBlue’s team also includes consumer-loan specialist Maximiliano Kozakiewicz, who has worked at ICBC Argentina and Bank of America; Fernando Aftalion, who previously headed agribusiness loans at Inter-American Investment Corp.; former GE Money executive Jim Richmond; and head of portfolio operations Maria Eugenia Landivar, who had been chief financial officer of GE Money in Argentina.